markitosgv/JWTRefreshTokenBundle/README.md

                 provider: user_provider_service_id
 ```

+By default, when a user provider is not specified, then the user provider for the firewall is used instead.

 #### Symfony 5.2-

+*NOTE* This setting is deprecated and is not used with the `refresh_jwt` authenticator

-You can define your own UserProvider.
-By default we use our custom UserProvider.
+You can define your own user provider, by default the `gesdinet.jwtrefreshtoken.user_provider` service is used.
 You can change this value by adding this line to your config:

 ```yaml
 gesdinet_jwt_refresh_token:
     user_provider: user_provider_service_id
 ```

-For example, if you are using FOSUserBundle, user_provider_service_id must be set to `fos_user.user_provider.username_email`.
+For example, if you are using FOSUserBundle, `user_provider` must be set to `fos_user.user_provider.username_email`.

-For Doctrine ORM UserProvider, user_provider_service_id must be set to `security.user.provider.concrete.<your_user_provider_name_in_security_yaml>`.
+For Doctrine ORM UserProvider, `user_provider` must be set to `security.user.provider.concrete.<your_user_provider_name_in_security_yaml>`.

 For example, in your `app/config/security.yml` or `config/packages/security.yaml`:
 ```yaml
 security: